Research

 & Micro-GC Platform

-The platform combines a fused silica flow reactor, a gas-feeding system, a gas sampling system, and a Micro-GC.
+The platform combines a fused silica flow reactor, a fuel-feeding system, a gas sampling system, and a Micro-GC.

 The flow reactor is able to generate a fully premixed homogeneous mixture with well-controlled temperature.
-The gas-feedings system can supply different gaseous into the reactor inlet at various flow rates.
-The Micro-GC can detect and analyze the concentration of different species from the extracted samples.
+The fuel-feeding system can supply different gaseous and liquid fuels into the reactor inlet at various flow rates.
+The Micro-GC can detect and analyze the concentration of different species from the extracted samples through a sampler that can move along the tube.

-With this platform, pyrolysis and oxidation of gaseous and liquid fuels can be characterized at various temperatures and residence times.
+With this platform, pyrolysis and oxidation of gaseous and liquid fuels can be characterized at various temperatures and residence times, and pressures up to 300 bar.

 The high-speed imaging platform combines two high-speed cameras, a Photron SA-Z high-speed camera mounted with a Questar QM-100 lens and a Chronos 2.1 high-speed camera from Kron Technologies equipped with a TCLO lens.